A11X1 + A12X2 + . . . + A1nXn = B1

 Therefore, the first step in computing the matrix factor term Lij is to subtract an inner-product from the corresponding term in the original matrix, Aij.
 The inner-product is between all (LD) terms on row i to the left of Lij and the corresponding terms in row j of [L].
 As the calculation proceeds across row i, the original matrix terms are transformed from Aij to (LD)ij.

-The final value of Lij for row i are obtained by multiplying the terms (LD)ik by the diagonal factor reciprocals 1/Dkk.
+The final values of Lij for row i are obtained by multiplying the terms (LD)ik by the diagonal factor reciprocals 1/Dkk.

 Lik = (LD)ik (1/Dkk)